 - Core area(s) : 5,640 ha

 The core area of the Reserve is endowed with exceptional natural, scenic, cultural and social attributes.
 It falls within the Tropical savannah and woodland vegetation and the Albetine Rift systems of mountain ecosystems.
 It is rich in a variety of ecosystems within its boundaries.
 The combination and variety of landforms and vegetation types create a uniquely scenic landscape that is both diverse and ecologically complex.

 For the core zone (Gombe National Park) the main species of interest for the conservation is eastern subspecies of chimpanzee (Pan troglodytes schweinfurthii) which like all chimpanzee subspecies is classified by IUCN as endangered.
 According to 2015 survey around 85% chimpanzees are found in buffer zone and some areas of the transition zone.
 Others are terrestrial mammals, birds, reptiles, amphibians and plants.
-Details of the plant and animals species found in the core area are attached as Appendix III(a).
 Other key species found in the buffer and transition zone includes Pterocarpus angolensis, Milicia excels and Isoberlinia scheffleri.
 The species Isoberlinia scheffleri under CITES is categorized as vulnerable.
 Large mammal species including African elephants (Loxodonta africana).

 The site has already been successful in developing a number of measures these includes:- development of cultural and natural based tourism, Providing markets for local foods and manmade cultural products, developing Small scale cultural tourism and development of eco lodge and camp sites.